open-metadata/OpenMetadata/openmetadata-docs/content/v0.13.4/openmetadata/alerts-notifications/index.md

 ```

 ### Webhook
 To set up a webhook you can simply use the endpoint URL where you want your alert to be sent.
-Additionally, you can conigure the following parameter:
+Additionally, you can configure  the following parameter:
 - **Batch Size**: size of the batch that will be sent to the endpoint.
 - **Connection Timeout**: timeout for the connection.
 - **Secret Key**: Secret key can be used to secure the webhook connection.